AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance families.md

 Features

--   Uses the SHENLONG architecture to provide predictable and consistent ultra-high performance and reduce virtualization overheads.
+-   Offloads a large number of virtualization features to dedicated hardware with the use of the SHENLONG architecture to provide predictable and consistent ultra-high performance and reduce virtualization overheads.
--   Is an instance family in which all instances are I/O optimized.
--   Supports ESSDs, standard SSDs, and ultra disks.
--   Provides high storage I/O performance based on large computing capacity.

-    **Note:** For more information about the storage I/O performance of the next-generation enterprise-level instance families, see [Storage I/O performance](/intl.en-US/Block Storage/Performance/Storage I/O performance.md).
+-   Compute:
     -   Offers a CPU-to-memory ratio of 1:2.
--   Provides ultra-high packet forwarding rates.
     -   Uses 3.1 GHz Intel® Xeon® Platinum 8269 \(Cascade Lake\) processors that deliver a turbo frequency of 3.5 GHz for consistent computing performance.

         **Note:** The CPUs used by this instance family have a clock speed of 3.1 GHz.
 The Intel System Studio \(ISS\) feature may cause a lower clock speed to be displayed.
 Alibaba Cloud is working on this issue.
 This issue does not affect the actual clock speeds of your instances.

         You can separately run the following commands and use the turbostat tool to view the actual clock speeds:

         ```
         yum install kernel-tools
         ```

         ```
         turbostat
         ```

     -   Allows you to enable or disable Hyper-Threading.

         **Note:** By default, Hyper-Threading is enabled on ECS instances.
 For more information, see [Customize CPU options](/intl.en-US/Instance/Manage instances/Customize CPU options.md).

+-   Storage:
+    -   Is an instance family in which all instances are I/O optimized.
+    -   Supports enhanced SSDs, standard SSDs, and ultra disks.
+    -   Provides high storage I/O performance based on large computing capacity.

+        **Note:** For more information about the storage I/O performance of the next-generation enterprise-level instance families, see [Storage I/O performance](/intl.en-US/Block Storage/Performance/Storage I/O performance.md).

+-   Network:
+    -   Supports IPv6.
+    -   Provides ultra-high packet forwarding rates.
     -   Provides high network performance based on large computing capacity.
 -   Suits the following scenarios:
     -   Scenarios where large volumes of packets are received and transmitted, such as on-screen video comments and telecom data forwarding
     -   Web frontend servers